yellowdog/python-examples/README.md

 A dry-run is useful for inspecting the results of all the processing that's been performed.
 To suppress all output except for the JSON itself, add the `--quiet` (`-q`) command line option.

 Note that the generated JSON is a consolidated form of what would be submitted to the YellowDog API, and Tasks are presented directly within their Task Groups for ease of comprehension.
-In actual API submissions, the Work Requirement with its Task Groups is submitted first, and Tasks are then added to their Task Groups separately, in subsequent API calls.
+In actual API submissions, the Work Requirement with zero or more Task Groups is submitted first, and Tasks are then added to their Task Groups separately, in subsequent API calls.
+Task Groups and Tasks can also later be added to the Work Requirement.

 A simple example of the JSON output is shown below, showing a Work Requirement with a single Task Group, containing a single Task.